jmyers7/book/_sources/chapters/08-more-prob.md

 plt.tight_layout()
 ```

-The "noisy" functional relationship is drawn in the left-hand plot, while on the right-hand plot I have superimposed the graph of the function $y=h(x)$ for reference.
-Instead of lying directly on the graph of $y=h(x)$, the data is clustered along the graph.
+The "noisy" functional relationship is drawn in the left-hand plot, while on the right-hand plot I have superimposed the graph of the function $y=g(x)$ for reference.
+Instead of lying directly on the graph of $y=g(x)$, the data is clustered along the graph.

 The goal in this chapter is to study "noisy" _linear_ dependencies between random variables; relationships that look like these: